Zarhmon/CITS3403_Chat_App/Docs/README.md

 as well as holding our lists of high scores.
 We used Visual Studio Codes Prettier plugin to make sure that our code followed the same syntax.

+https://validator.w3.org/nu/#textarea flags a few things which are not issues.

+1. Trailing / in html are due to prettier formating and have no impact on the code.
+2. Line 25 in highscore.html causes an error because Jinja2 syntax is not recoqnized.
+   There are a few instances of this.

 # Board for agile / contribution:

 https://github.com/users/Zarhmon/projects/1/views/1